 - 1 copy of the Passport of the authorized representative

-2. Open a Vietnamese bank account:
+2. Opening a Vietnamese Bank Account

-- Certificate of Incorporation
+- Submission of Certificate of Incorporation

-- ID/Passport of the authorized person
+- Presentation of ID/Passport belonging to the authorized representative

 After completing the required documents, the investor needs to take them to the brokerage firm to complete the account opening process.
 It is also advised that the investor contact a brokerage company first to ensure that they have someone who can advise and assist them in their language through the entire process.